cori/mu-extended-webhook/README.md

 }
 ```

-The Manuscript integrations page hits this endpoint when a users clicks the integration tile.
-In this sample app, we're simply redirecting to a prepopulated webform.
+The Manuscript integrations page hits this endpoint when a user clicks the integration tile.
+In this sample app, we're simply redirecting to a pre-populated webform.
 You'll probably want to do something more complex.
 For example, in the integrations we've built out, we store this authentication data in a MongoDB instance.

 *Note:* It's not safe to assume that all accounts looking to integrate will have an account URL that looks like example.manuscript.com.
 For example, users of our self-hosted product set their own domain and subdomain, so the account URL can look like pretty much anything.